yanone/speedpunk/README.md

 The plugins are installed through Glyphs.app’s built-in *Plugin Manager* or RoboFont’s *[Mechanic 2](https://robofontmechanic.com) Extension Manager*.

+# How To Use

+### Glyphs.app

+The plug-in is activated in the View menu under *Show Speed Punk* or with the keyboard shortcut *Cmd+Shift+X*.
+The plug-in settings have moved into the context menu (right click).

+### RoboFont

+The plug-in is activated through the anarchy-icon in the toolbar.

 # License

 Formerly a commercial plug-in sold by Yanone, it is free & open source software as of December 2019 courtesy of Google Fonts, published under the **Apache 2.0** license.